kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

     }
 }
 ```
 We want to make the code extensible to allow options to modify it if required.
-Lets make some add-ons (decorators)
+Let's make some add-ons (decorators)
 ```php
 class MilkCoffee implements Coffee
 {